ledger-direct/ledger-direct-woocommerce/readme.txt

 LedgerDirect is a WordPress plugin that allows you to accept direct payments in XRP, EURC, USDC, and RLUSD on the XRP Ledger.
 It provides a seamless integration with WooCommerce, enabling merchants to receive payments directly in their XRP Ledger accounts without the need for intermediaries.

 == Features ==
-- Accept payments in XRP, EURC, USDC, and RLUSD.
+- Accept payments in XRP, (USDC) and RLUSD.
 - Receive payments directly to your wallet without any intermediaries.

 = How do I know if my XRP account is setup correctly? =